Analog-Devices-MSDK/MAX-BLE-Toolkit/src/dtm/README.md

-# BLE_DTM_TX
+# BLE DTM GUI
-Simple GUI App to drive BLE_hci.py found in Analog-Devices-MSDK
+Control TX and RX DTM from the comfort of the GUI

 # Dependencies
 The BLE-HCI backend is not available on PyPi and needs to be installed from source